Nonfiction books from an Objectivist Perspective, or recommended by Ayn Rand. More books coming soon as time permits.

 Neoconservatism as a species of anti-Americanism.

 Economics in One Lesson by Henry Hazlitt

 A beautifully written book that explains how the market works.
-Recommended by Ayn Rand.
+Not Objectivcist, but recommended by Ayn Rand.

 Markets Don’t Fail by Brian P. Simpson